Real Estate Commission: FAQs

 Q: How do I file a complaint against a real estate broker?

 Click here to download a complaint form.
-Complete, sign, and get the form notarized, attach all relevant documents and mail to Walter Mullen, Chief Investigator, New Mexico Real Estate Commission, 5200 Oakland Avenue NE, Albuquerque, NM 87113.
+Complete, sign, and get the form notarized, attach all relevant documents and mail to, New Mexico Real Estate Commission, 5500 San Antonio Dr. NE, Suite B, Albuquerque, NM 87109.

 Q: Who do I talk to about a dispute with my landlord?